More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 5. What This Means for Organizing

 None of this is new.
 Marginalized and progressive sections of workers' organizations have repeatedly tried to convince the broader movement that ending class rule requires more than fighting wage exploitation.
-Almost every time, they were ignored, marginalized, or expelled.[42]
+Almost every time, the broader movement ignored, marginalized, or expelled them.[46]
 Even now, as what remains of the organized left belatedly changes, partly through its own collapse, the integration of these insights is ad hoc, usually justified through liberal language about "diversity and inclusion" rather than as a consequence of class analysis itself.

 The source of the problem is clear enough.
 For over a century, the left has treated workers' organizations as instruments for obtaining state power, with all other questions (gendered exploitation, ethnic divisions, internal democracy, the reproduction of managerial hierarchy within the movement itself) to be addressed afterwards, or to be resolved automatically by the seizure of power.